GoogleCloudPlatform/professional-services/examples/gcs-to-bq-serverless-services/Readme.md

         error_topic=<<ERROR_TOPIC>>
         ```

-- **Step 5:** The cloud function is triggered one the object is copies to bucket.
+- **Step 5:** The cloud function is triggered once the object is copied to bucket.
 The cloud function triggers the Servereless spark

   Deploy the function.